 The terminal power of resentment and how to beat it

 Our May 29, 2016 broadcast titled, “How Can Resentment Lead To Death?” focused on six related emotions that can cause resentment: Selfishness, Anger, Discontent, Pride, Jealousy and Humiliation.
 We examined biblical characters who experienced these related emotions to see if they fall into this awful trap of resentment or rise above it.
-To add to our discussion we took a look at the poem “Gaining Victory Over Self” and discussed how to overcome the emotions that can lead to resentment.
+To add to our discussion,we took a look at the poem “Gaining Victory Over Self” and discussed how to overcome the precursor emotions.

 Holding a grudge against someone can harm us and the other person.
-When we nurture anger, selfishness, and other emotions that lead to resentment, it turns into a concentrated dose of emotional poison!
-If we don’t get rid of anything related to resentment and we allow this to happen in our heart, it is almost like idolatry!
-Why - Because we are replacing God in our heart with the resentment instead.
+When we nurture anger, selfishness, and other emotions that lead to resentment, it turns into a concentrated dose of emotional poison.
+If we don’t get rid of everything related to this emotion and allow this to happen in our heart, it is almost like idolatry!
+Why?
+Because we are replacing God in our heart with our resentments instead.

-Resentment is something that eats away on the inside of us and we have to be the one to let it go.
+Having this discontented attitude eats away on the inside of us, and we have to be the one to let it go.
 When resentment and bitterness are a firmly established condition of the heart, it is more difficult to get rid of.
-We need to weed out resentment so it doesn’t destroy us!
-It is important to weed out the smaller things, like selfishness, pride, anger etc. before it turns to resentment and creates damage in our own hearts, minds and bodies.
+We need to weed them out so they doesn’t destroy us.
+It is important to weed out the smaller things like selfishness, pride and anger before they turn to resentment, creating damage in our own hearts, minds and bodies.

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.